Emma Carney: Early life

 Carney was born in England, but moved to Australia with her family, including sister Clare who also became an athlete, at an early age.

 Carney began her sporting life as a runner: when she was in grade four, she was the only girl to win a medal in the school (Wesley College) cross-country mixed race.
 As a teenager, Carney remembers jogging after school every day.
 "From that time on there has hardly been a day when I haven't trained", she said.
 At 13 she set a Victorian record in her 3,000 m debut, and at 18 she was winning national school titles.
 She reached the finals in the under-20 national championships in the 1,500 m and 3,000 m, winning minor medals.
-Emma progressed as a runner and represented Australia in 2 World Cross Country Championships (Budapest, Hungary 1994 and Durham, UK 1995) and two road relay teams (Seoul, South Korea Women's Ekiden 1993 and Chiba, Japan Ekiden 1994 the latter running the fastest time of her 5km leg and the team winning a bronze medal for Australia).
+Emma progressed as a runner and represented Australia in 2 World Cross Country Championships (Budapest, Hungary 1994 and Durham, UK 1995) and two road relay teams (Seoul, South Korea Women's Ekiden 1993 and Chiba, Japan Ekiden 1994 the latter running the fastest time of her 5 km leg and the team winning a bronze medal for Australia).
 Athletics Australia issued Emma with representative number #700.
 Injuries frustrated Emma and it her father suggestion, she adopted some cross-training and triathlons to train while recovering from her injuries.
 Carney quickly became one of the few athletes to represent Australia in two sports – athletics and triathlon.